ConocoPhillips pulls request for extension of flaring permits at 41 Texas sites

 The head of the RRC said in June that Texas as early as this fall could tighten some flaring rules.

-Recommendations from an industry panel included reducing to 90 from 180 the number of days producers can routinely burn unwanted gas without going to the RRC for a hearing.
+Recommendations from an industry panel included halving the number of days producers can routinely burn unwanted gas without going to the RRC for a hearing to 90 from 180.
+(Reporting by Shruti Sonal in Bengaluru; Editing by Maju Samuel and Vinay Dwivedi) ((Shruti.Sonal@thomsonreuters.com; Twitter: @shrutisonal26;)) Keywords: CONOCO FLARING/ (UPDATE 1)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.